 However, if you are thinking about becoming a teacher in the U.S., there are a few things you need to know.
-Note that specific steps are involved, and being a certified teacher can vary from state to state.
-That’s why we have created this article to guide you through the steps to becoming a teacher in the USA.
+The route to certification varies from state to state.
+That is why we have created this article to guide you through the general steps to becoming a teacher in the USA.
+Before applying, check the official educator-licensing agency in the state where you plan to teach.

 How to Become a Teacher in the U.S.